COASTSIDE LUTHERAN CHURCH

 Affirmation of Welcome

-We seek to provide a loving community to everyone regardless of sex, race, national origin, sexual orientation, gender identity, marital status, physical or mental ability, age, or station of life.
-We are a Reconciling in Christ congregation.
+We are committed to providing a loving community and to supporting equity for everyone regardless of sex, race, national origin, sexual orientation, gender identity, gender expression, marital status, physical or mental ability, age, or station of life.

 Picture